stephangriesel/telerik-blogs/how-to-create-a-custom-react-hook.md

       }, [title])
     }

 Above you see that all we really need this Hook to take as an argument is a string of text which we will call `title`.
 Inside the Hook we call React Core's basic `useEffect` Hook and set the title so long as the title has changed.
-The second argument to `useEffect` will perform that check for us and only update the title if it's local state is different than what we are passing in.
+The second argument to `useEffect` will perform that check for us and only update the title if its local state is different than what we are passing in.
 You mean, creating a custom Hook is as easy as creating a function?
-Yep, it's that easy at it's core, and that function can reference any other Hook.
+Yep, it's that easy at its core, and that function can reference any other Hook.
 Hot damn...
 Creating custom Hooks is easier than we thought!

-Let's review what our overall functional component will now look like, you will see that I left the old call to `useEffect` commented out, above it is how we use the custom Hook for this instead.
+Let's review what our overall functional component will now look like.
+You will see that I left the old call to `useEffect` commented out, above it is how we use the custom Hook for this instead.
 This can be viewed in an [updated StackBlitz demo](https://stackblitz.com/edit/react-custom-hook?file=Counter.js):

     import React, { Component, useState, useEffect } from 'react';